-4.2.2.1 Crossings where badgers may be present
+4.2.3.1 Crossings where badgers may be present

 No badger setts were identified during the field surveys undertaken between March 2016 and September 2017.
 Evidence of badgers (foraging signs) were observed along the proposed route at S04 (See Anglia Level Crossing Ecology Constraints Report: Suffolk (Mott MacDonald, 2017a)).
-Crossings with suitable habitat for badger are shown in Appendix B.
+Locations where pre-construction checks are required have been identified in Table 1 at 4.1.

 All routes should have a walkover ahead of works to identify potential badger setts.
-A preconstruction check for badgers to be carried out by an ecologist within section of proposed route at S27.
+A preconstruction check for badgers to be carried out by a suitably qualified ecologist.